aws-samples/aws-codebuild-samples/README.md

 ## AWS CodeBuild Samples

-Utilities and samples for building on CodeBuild
+Utilities and samples for building on this CodeBuild

 ### Sample App: Simple Calculator Service